swagger-api/swagger-ui/docs/usage/configuration.md

 }
 </code>
 </pre>
-            This is the default configuration section for the the requestSnippets plugin.
+            This is the default configuration section for the requestSnippets plugin.
         </td>
     </tr>